argonne-lcf/net-prof/README.md

 ```

 ### Instructions for single-NIC collection
+If you want to collect a single-NIC, pass in the /telemetry/ directory, otherwise, provide a /cxi/ directory.
+For example:
-Instead of giving a ../sys/class/cxi directory:
+Instead of giving a ../sys/class/cxi/ directory:
 ```
 net_prof.collect("../sys/class/cxi", os.path.join(script_dir, "before.json"))
 ```
-pass in the whole directory up to /telemetry/ of specific NIC:
+pass in the whole directory up to /telemetry of specific NIC:
 ```
 net_prof.collect("../sys/class/cxi/cxi0/device/telemetry", os.path.join(script_dir, "before.json"))
 ```